 Adults returning to college and other "non-traditional" students comprise the majority of all degree-seekers in the USA.
 College Factual’s Colorado Springs (CO) Ranking of the Best Colleges For Returning Adults was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.

-University of Colorado at Colorado Springs tops our Colorado Springs (CO) list of the Best Colleges For Returning Adults.
-UCCS charges tuition and fees of $17,988 ($7,692 for Colorado residents) .
-The college has an acceptance rate of 92.4%.
-The average 2016 SAT score for those admitted is 1,160.
-The average salary for recent graduates is $74,000.
+Colorado Technical University - Colorado Springs tops our Colorado Springs (CO) list of the Best Colleges For Returning Adults.
+Colorado Technical University - Colorado Springs charges tuition and fees of $11,267.
+The college has an acceptance rate of 100.0%.

 |Rank||University/College||Location||Tuition & Fees|